 provisioner: csi.blockbridge.com

-$ kubectl apply -f ./csi-storageclass.yaml
+kubectl apply -f storageclasses.yaml

 storageclass.storage.k8s.io "blockbridge-gp" configured